AparaviSoftware/aparavi-data-toolchain-workshop/getting_started.md

 Before you start, make sure you have the following:

 ### 1. Aparavi Environment
-* Access to the Aparavi Data Toolchain.
+* Access to the Aparavi Data Toolchain: https://dtc.aparavi.com/usage
 * Admin or editor permissions to import pipelines.

 ### 2. Enterprise Data (Optional)